Perfect complexes on algebraic stacks: Introduction

 We also wish to point out that for schemes the fppf and quasi-finite flat topologies coincide, but for algebraic stacks they differ.
 Moreover, compact generation is not fppf local for algebraic stacks.
+Indeed, $\DQCOH(B_k\Ga)$ when $k$ is of characteristic $p>0$ has no compact objects besides $0$; thus, it is not compactly generated---even though it is so fppf-locally \cite[Prop.~3.1]{hallj_neeman_dary_no_compacts}.
 In particular Theorem \ref{thm:main_list} (as well as its generalizations to other contexts in this article), which is about quasi-finite local compact generation, can be viewed as the correct generalization of fppf local compact generation results to algebraic stacks.